ijtcs-faw/2025/schedule2.md

 <td>09:00</td>
 <td>
 <details><summary><b>Keynote 2:</b> Shanghua Teng.
 Regularization, Heuristics, and Strategy: A Long Journey Towards Understanding a Few Fundamental yet Fuzzy Concepts in Computing</summary>
-Abstract: "Thinking outside the box" has long been a defining trait of theoretical computer science.
+"Thinking outside the box" has long been a defining trait of theoretical computer science.
 As a field, we value elegant theories, enlightening proofs, and insightful — sometimes unexpected — connections.
 However, we also look beyond theory to the practical world, seeking inspiration, establishing links, and explaining empirical trends.
 We aim for models that capture the essence of fundamental tasks, and for theories that shed insight on basic phenomena in computing.

 In this talk, I will highlight how a long journey towards understanding a few fundamental, yet fuzzy, concepts in computing—specifically, “heuristics” (in algorithm design and AI), “regularization” (in machine learning), and “strategies” (in game and combinatorial game theory)—has led to the development of new conceptual frameworks, algorithmic techniques, and mathematical theories.